-Version 0.0 of this document was created by Yinghui Liu of Cooperative Institute for Meteorological Satellite Studies (CIMSS), University of Wisconsin-Madison, and Jeff Key of NOAA/NESDIS/STAR.
-It is intended to accompany the delivery of the version 0.0 algorithms to the GOES-R Algorithm Working Group (AWG) Algorithm Integration Team (AIT).
-Version 1.0 is the 80% ATBD.
-Version 2.0 is a draft of the 100% ATBD.
-Version 2.1 is the final 100% ATBD.
+Version 1.0 of this document was created by Yinghui Liu of Cooperative Institute for Meteorological Satellite Studies (CIMSS), University of Wisconsin-Madison, and Jeff Key of NOAA/NESDIS/STAR.
+It is intended to accompany the delivery of the version 1 algorithms to the GOES-R Algorithm Working Group (AWG) Algorithm Integration Team (AIT).